tuckbarber/cacao-docs/docs/util-pull.md

    title: Pull
 ---

-<a class="sourceView-page" href="https://github.com/aptuitiv/cacao/blob/master/src/css/utils/pull/"></a>
+<a class="SourceView-page" href="https://github.com/aptuitiv/cacao/blob/master/src/css/utils/pull/"></a>

 For shifting an element to the left an amount relative to its parent.

 ## Available classes
-<a class="sourceView-section" href="https://github.com/aptuitiv/cacao/blob/master/src/css/utils/pull/pull.css"></a>
+<a class="SourceView-section" href="https://github.com/aptuitiv/cacao/blob/master/src/css/utils/pull/pull.css"></a>

 * `u-pull1of12` / `u-pull1of10` / `u-pull1of8`
 * `u-pull1of6` / `u-pull2of12`